-Marginal Cost of Funds based Lending Rate (MCLR) is the minimum lending rate below which a bank is not permitted to lend.
-MCLR replaced the earlier base rate system to determine the lending rates for commercial banks.
+The Marginal Cost of funds-based Lending Rate (MCLR) is the minimum lending rate below which a bank is not permitted to lend.
+MCLR replaced the earlier base rate system for determining the lending rates for commercial banks.

 RBI implemented MCLR on 1 April 2016 to determine rates of interests for loans.
 It is an internal reference rate for banks to determine the interest they can levy on loans.
 For this, they take into account the additional or incremental cost of arranging an additional rupee for a prospective buyer.